DRY EYE ONLINE CONSULTATION

-But, did you know that the stickiness under your eyelids isn’t the only symptom that you might experience if suffering from this common issue?
+But irritation and stickiness under your eyelids isn’t the only symptom that you might experience if you are suffering from dry eye disease?

 How does dry eye impact vision?

 Dry eyes can cause irritation, grittiness, and discomfort based on the severity of the disease.
 In addition, it is common to have a blurry vision due to dry eye symptoms.